sai1boat/valheim-server/README.md

 Additional information:
-The world data for your server will be saved in $HOME/valheim_worlds of the user that you used to invoke sh start.sh
+The world data for your server will be saved in $HOME/valheim_worlds of the user that invoked sh start.sh